-Observation y interruptions to the ava ocedures in place, for; ailability of facilities provided for their use and benefit, which will last for more than twenty four hours. cks and inspections of facilities provided for the use and benefit of the F&RS.

-Action a) The F&RS of any facilitie s provided for their use of sponsible Person should establish, record and implement a procedure for reliably advising; or benefit that will be unavailable for a period of more than twenty four hours. nspections of facilities provided for the use and benefit of the F&RS.

-Priority Medium Target Date 19th April 2023

-Responsible Person Cost
+Observation , . y interruptions to the ava ocedures in place, for: ailability of facilities provided for their use and benefit, which will last for more than twenty four hours. cks and inspections of facilities provided for the use and benefit of the F&RS.
+Action As part of their fire safety management plan, the Responsible Person should establish, record and implement a procedure for reliably advising: a) The F&RS of any facilities provided for their use or benefit that will be unavailable for a period of more than twenty four hours. b) Residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS.
+Priority Medium Target Date 13th September 2023 Responsible Person Cost Comments

-Comments